RohanSidhu/CAT125_Website/pages/info.md

     pug.noise();
 ~~~

 We would have our pug say *Bark!
-Bark!*.
-This is in essence what an object is, a class with different functions and attributes that this object can do and have.
+Bark!* This is in essence what an object is, a class with different functions and attributes that this object can do and have.

 ​Suppose now we want to make a dog.
 Since a dog is a mammal, we can create a dog object and pull actions from the mammal object such as "eat" since they share that attribute.
 That mammal object allowed us to *inherit* from that mammal instead of creating a whole other object.
 We can do the same with when creating a Wolf object too.